jake7038/jake7038/README.md

 - 👋 Hi, I’m Rafael Costa
 - 👀 I’m interested in Low-level programming language, C#, python, java, Node, React
-- 🌱 I’m currently learning assemblyhttps://github.com/jake7038/jake7038/blob/main/README.md
+- 🌱 I’m currently learning Angular and .Net
 - 💞️ I’m looking to collaborate on any projects if i can help
 - 📫 How to reach me: just use my main email address "rafacosta.dev@gmail.com"